STM32-Projects/011_ITM/README.md

 3. Emit diagnostic system information.

 This is implemented by making use of the 3rd pin(SWO Trace Pin) in SWD(Serial Wire Debug) interface for printf style debugging.

+Note: The sycalls.c file is updated with ITM_SendChar() function to write toITM specific reggisters